-ELEMENTS LESSON PLAN 1 LESSON PLAN 2 LESSON PLAN 3 LESSON PLAN 4 LESSON PLAN 5 OBSERVATION/ Topics Gender & inequality Volunteerism Data Types of conflict Decimal fractions COMMENTS OBJECTIVES At the end of this lesson the learners should develop in: 1.gender, gender roles, gender inequality, power struggle, abuse of power 2.interpretation, identifying gender bias, identifying unequal circumstance, At the end of this lesson the learners should develop in: 1.Leaners will know what volunteerism is 2.They will understand the importance of volunteer in order to make the world a better pl At the end of this the learners should: 1.Will know the definition of conflict 2.Learners will understand the three types of conflict At the end of this lesson the learners should 1,To understand the difference between common fractions and decimal fractions 2.
-To know how to convert the percentage to decimal fractions • INTRODUCTION Educator will place two cards on the board (male and female) The educator will then show learners various characteristics related to both males and female Ask learners what is volunteerism means Write the correct definition on the board Play a video of a volunteer organisation Consolidate data handing through questions about terminology Ask the learners what the meaning of conflict to them Allow learners to share their conflict experience with the class Revise the calculations of common fractions Use knowledge of equivalent fractions to add and subtract fractions No Startle statement Proactive CONTENT Why can't male and female share the same characteristics Educator should expose learners to terms eg Power Learners write the definition of volunteerism Discuss ways in which learners can volunteer Demonstrates the construction of a tally table as well as the important aspect of drawing graph and highlighting the difference between a bar graph and a histogram Start the power point and show learners various clips of conflict Ask learners to group up and think of the three types of conflict Convert mixed numbers to common fraction in order to perform calculations with them Explain to learners how to multiply fractions No explanation of content Outline activities CONCLUSION Learners need to provide feedback with regards the lesson and class activities Learners are questioned in order to see if lesson objectives have been achieved Ask learners as a recap about three various types of conflict Summarise the whole lesson by asking question Give home work No summary Use recap Used evaluation
+ELEMENTS LESSON PLAN 1 LES LESSON PLAN 2 LESSON PLAN 3 LESSON PLAN 4 LESSON PLAN 5 OBSERVATION/ Topics Gender & inequality Volunteerism Data Types of conflict Decimal fractions COMMENTS OBJECTIVES At the end of this lesson the learners should develop in: 1.
+Gender, gender roles, gender inequality, power struggle, abuse of power 2.
+Interpretation, identifying gender bias, identifying unequal circumstance.
+At the end of this lesson the learners should develop in: 1.
+Leaners will know what volunteerism is.
+2. They will understand the importance of volunteer in order to make the world a better pl. should develop in: 1.
+Their understanding and interpretation of At the end of this the learners should: 1.
+Will know the definition of conflict.
+2. Learners will understand the three types of conflict.
+At the end of this lesson the learners should: 1,To understand the difference between common fractions and decimal fractions.
+2. To know how to convert the percentage to decimal fractions.
+Objectives not well phrased Wrong use of verbs.
+INTRODUCTION Educator will place two cards on the board (male and female) The educator will then show learners various characteristics related to both males and female.
+Ask learners what is volunteerism means.
+Write the correct definition on the board Play a video of a volunteer organisation.
+Consolidate data handing through questions about terminology.
+Ask the learners what the meaning of conflict to them.
+Allow learners to share their conflict experience with the class.
+Revise the calculations of common fractions.
+Use knowledge of equivalent fractions to add and subtract fractions.
+No revision of last Class.
+No Startle statement Proactive questions.
+Use revision CONTENT Why can't male and female share the same characteristics Educator should expose learners to terms e.g. Power.
+Learners write the definition of volunteerism.
+Discuss ways in which learners can volunteer.
+Demonstrates the construction of a tally table as well as the important aspect of drawing graph and highlighting the difference between a bar graph and a histogram. up and think of the Convert mixed numbers to common fraction in order to perform calculations with them.
+Explain to learners to multiply fractions.
+No explanation of content.
+Outline activities CONCLUSION Learners need to provide feedback with regards the lesson and class activities. lesson with the learner at Ask learners as a recap about three various types of conflict.
+Summarise the whole lesson by asking question Give home work.
+No summary Use recap Used evaluation.